rewardisenough/basic_python_code/number_guessing_game/README.md

 Greets user and generate a random number between 1 and 100 then store it into a variable.

 #### user_input():
 Ask the user to guess a number.
 Keeps a counter of how many attempts are left or whether game should be ended.

-#### Calculate():
 Calculate if user's guess is lower, higher, or equal to the goal number.

 #### Conclusion():
 If the user guessed the correct number, then print f"You got it!
 The answer was {answer}."
 Then, ask the user if they want to play again.